vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Compatibility

-This module is meant for use with Terraform 0.13 or later.
+This module is designed for use with Terraform 0.13 or later.

 ## Note